This nursing home has become the US epicenter of the coronavirus outbreak, but patients’ family members say they’re left in the dark

 At the Life Care Center, “Current residents and associates continue to be monitored closely, specifically for an elevated temperature, cough and/or shortness of breath,” the nursing home said in a statement Monday.

+Herrick praised the workers at the nursing home, but wonders whether they are getting the support they need.
+“They are flooded,” she told CNN.

+“This crisis right now, I think part of the concern is they don’t have the resources… We’re in unprecedented times.”

 Some family members of patients are on a private email chain to share their concerns, Herrick said.
-And though she gets daily emails from the facility, she says she doesn’t understand why they aren’t testing all of the patients for the coronavirus.
+The facility also sends daily emails to the families, but the discussion among some families is why isn’t the facility testing all patients.

 “Why aren’t they testing our families?
 That’s the big one,” she said.
 “And also, having been there with our families, are we at risk?”